-2. Under U.S. Basel III, credit risk mitigation in the form of collateral may be applied by reducing EAD or adjusting the LGD.
-The Firm may apply one or the other approach depending on product type.
+Under U.S. Basel III, credit risk mitigation in the form of collateral may be applied by either reducing EAD or adjusting the LGD, and the approach must be applied consistently by product type.

 3. Amounts represent the weighted average EAD per counterparty within the respective PD band, weighted by its pro rata EAD contribution.